Pakistan is gearing up for elections. Will the army let them happen?

 Socialist politician Ammar Ali Jan, who belongs to neither the PMLN nor the PTI, says most parties are unsure whether elections can happen while the military establishment remains locked in a tussle with the PTI.
 “A lot of people are of the opinion that … unless [the military establishment] can create conditions” for a result which it finds acceptable, it “won’t let elections take place,” he says.

 Central to this power struggle is the personal animosity between former Prime Minister Imran Khan and the chief of the Pakistan Army, Gen. Syed Asim Munir.
-Mr. Khan, the PTI leader who headed a coalition government from August 2018 until he was ousted in a vote of no confidence in April 2022, had removed General Munir from his post as the country’s top spymaster under acrimonious circumstances while serving as head of state.
+Mr. Khan, the PTI leader who headed a coalition government from August 2018 until he was ousted in a vote of no confidence in April 2022, had removed General Munir from his post as the country’s top spymaster under acrimonious circumstances while serving as prime minister.

 “Because it is such a personalized struggle between General Munir and Imran Khan, I think the calculation here is that there can only be one man standing, and Munir is not about to allow that one man to be Imran Khan,” says Farzana Shaikh, associate fellow at Chatham House.
 Dr. Shaikh predicts that elections will likely be delayed until General Munir has assured himself that the PTI will not be able to come in as a credible force.